luna404/herams-i18n/docs/index.rst

    :height: 200px
    :align: center

-4. Enter your email address in the designated field and click the |submit-en| button.
+3. Enter your email address in the designated field and click the |submit-en| button.
-8. You will receive an email with a password reset link.
+4. You will receive an email with a password reset link.
 Click the link in the email to open the password reset page.

 .. note:: If you did not receive this email within a few minutes, check your spam folder.

-7. On the page that opens, enter your new password.
+5. On the page that opens, enter your new password.
-8. Click the |reset_password-en| button to confirm your new password.
+6. Click the |reset-password| button to confirm your new password.
-9. You have now successfully changed your password.
+7. You have now successfully changed your password.
 To access the HeRAMS platform, return to the `sign in page <https://herams.org>`_ and enter your credentials.

 .. image:: media/vid/HeRAMS_reset_password.gif
    :alt: Password reset